posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 > consistent across packages and enable static analysis tools to check
 > context propagation:

-Here we are told that We need to follow rules when using context.
+Here we are told that we need to follow rules when using context.
 We need to use linters to check our context propagation.
 Are we using such tools?
 [Apparently](https://github.com/golang/go/issues/16742), there is no such tool.